InternetMaximalism/mining-message/message5.md

 This does not change rewarding policy, and the cancelled deposits will be ignored.
 1 hour network issue and 6 hours client side issue is rather limited to the 2 weeks rewarding period.
 Thanks for your comprehension.

+>Hi, a serious miner here.
+Some questions to clarify.
+Will the claimed token be transferable immediately, or are there cliff/vesting periods?

+Yes, there will be a vesting period.
+It will never be more than 1 year.